-Prompt or command Regular mode Provisional-PE mode PE mode rconsole The rconsole command can be used to access a PE unit.
+Prompt or command Regular mode Provisional-PE mode PE mode [Provisional-PE]lCX7450-48F Router# reload removes all SPX port and LAG information.
+Are you sure? (enter 'y' or 'n'): y Running Config data has been changed.
+Do you want to continue the reload without saving the running config? (enter 'y' or 'n'): n Please save the running config and try reload again If you change the device back to router mode with the no spx pe-enable command, the system immediately removes the spx pe-enable configuration from the PE startup file.
+Other contents in the file are kept.
+This is to prevent a router from accidentally reloading as a PE. rconsole The rconsole command can be used to access a PE unit.
 (Not applicable for a standalone unit.)
 The rconsole command is not available.
 When a PE joins an SPX system, its console is re-directed to the CB.
 When a PE loses the CB, its console returns to local.
 From the redirected CB console, the rconsole command can be used to access the local PE console. show configuration The show configuration command shows the startup-configuration file used in regular mode bootup.
 The show configuration command shows the PE startup file used in PE mode bootup.
 The show configuration command shows the PE startup file used in PE mode bootup. show running- config The show running-config command shows the current running configuration.
 The show running-config command shows the running configuration the unit would have if it were reloaded and operating in PE mode.
 The show running-config command shows the current running configuration. show startup- configuration Command not available.
 The show startup-configuration command shows the startup- configuration file used in regular mode bootup.
-The show startup-configuration command shows the startup- configuration file used in regular mode bootup. spx unconfigure me The spx unconfigure command can be used from the CB to unconfigure a PE unit; however, spx unconfigure me is not available from the CB.
-The spx unconfigure me command removes the PE startup file, but the unit does not reload.
+The show startup-configuration command shows the startup- configuration file used in regular mode bootup. spx unconfigureThe spx unconfigure command canmeThe spx unconfigure command can The spx unconfigure me command removes the PE startup file, but the unit does not reload.
 The spx unconfigure me command removes the PE startup file.
 The user is prompted to confirm the command before it is run.
 The command removes the PE startup file and reloads the unit as a standalone device.